 Problem Details for HTTP APIs

-Problem details is a standard format for machine-readable error information in HTTP API responses.
-Instead of returning a plain status code or an HTML error page, an API sends a structured JSON or XML object describing the error type, the HTTP status, a human-readable summary, and details specific to the occurrence.
+HTTP status codes alone carry limited information about API errors, and custom error formats differ across every service.
+Problem details solves this with a standard format for machine-readable error information in HTTP API responses, sending a structured JSON or XML object describing the error type, HTTP status, a human-readable summary, and details specific to the occurrence.

 The format defines two media types: application/problem+json for JSON serialization and application/problem+xml for XML.
 JSON is the dominant format in practice.